KarandaevRuslan/Multidimensional-geometrical-editor/README.md

 ### Sprint 3.
 Projecting n-Dimensional Figures into 3D Space
 * Task 3.1: Develop the 3D projection function
-Write a function project_to_3d(ndShape) to compute the 3D projection of an n-dimensional figure using linear transformations and matrices.
+Write a function to compute the 3D projection of an n-dimensional figure.
 Difficulty: Hard

-* Task 3.2: Implement the 3D projection rotation algorithm
+* Task 3.2: Implement the rotation algorithm
-Code the functionality to rotate the 3D projection to change the orientation of the figure in space.
+Code the functionality to rotate the figure in ,ultidimensional space to change the orientation of the figure in space.
 Difficulty: Hard

 * Task 3.3: Integrate 3D projection visualization
-Develop a module to render the computed 3D projection within the application window.
+Develop a module for composing several objects with specified rotation and perspective on one scene.
 Difficulty: Medium

 ### Sprint 4.
 Figure Editing Functionality